marcoroth/minitest-difftastic/README.md

 ## Usage

-The plugins will be automatically detected and picked up my Minitest if you have it added to your applications Gemfile.
+The plugin will be automatically detected and picked up by Minitest if you have it added to the Gemfile of your application.

 ## Development